Skip to content

 William Morris was born in October 1877 in Worcester and moved to Oxford with his family at the age of three.
 At the age of 14 William left school and became an apprentice at an Oxford bicycle shop to help support his family.

 After a year, William asked for a pay rise, which was denied, so he promptly set up his own business, a bicycle repair company, with just £4 capital.
-Morris’s boundless nervous energy and keen business sense saw him make rapid success, and formed the basis for his continued fortunes.
+Morris’ boundless nervous energy and keen business sense saw him make rapid success, and formed the basis for his continued fortunes.

 From bicycle to car

-The bicycle repair business was a success, and in 1901 he acquired a shop on Oxford's high street.
+The bicycle repair business was a success, and in 1901 he acquired a shop on Oxford's High Street.
 He began manufacturing motorcycles in 1903 and before long Morris had set up a garage on Longwall Street, where he started hiring, selling and repairing cars.

 A blue Morris Minor car parked outside the front of Nuffield Place